 Students who remain for the full term will continue the residential rhythm of work, study, and worship together, including weekly community meetings and weekly explorations in the art studio.
 Students will have the opportunity to choose afternoon and/or evening courses, in addition to pursuing their own independent leadings and a capstone project.
-Elective options will include Journey Inward, Journey Outward: The Genius of Pendle Hill with Center for Courage and Renewal facilitator and Pendle Hill board member John Baird; Primitive Quakerism Revived: How Friends Can Become the Kind of Movement Early Friends Were with Pendle Hill Kenneth L. Carroll Scholar, Peter Blood; and a course with Pendle Hill podcast host Dwight Dunston developing the skills to change one's mind.
-Pendle Hill Executive Director Francisco Burgos and Director of Education Frances Kreimer will also offer classes.
-Students who attend for the full term will also be assigned a spiritual nurturer with whom they will also meet weekly throughout the course of the program.
+Elective options will include:

+Primitive Quakerism Revived: Returning to Friends' Roots as a Radically Transformative Prophetic Movement with Pendle Hill Kenneth L. Carroll Scholar, Peter Blood

+The Right Time to Change: Growing Our Hearts to Meet the Moment with Pendle Hill podcast host Dwight Dunston.